One of the secrets of most successful small businesses is running paid ads as part of their business promotion strategy.

 People are increasingly purchasing from small businesses.
 According to our consumer trend data, nearly one-third of buyers purchased something online and had it delivered to their homes during the first three months of the pandemic.
 Offering local delivery is an ingenious way to capitalize on this trend.

-Whenever a client orders something from your online shop, you have the choice of having it personally delivered to their home.
-It is a thoughtful way to sell to concerned customers and serves as an alternative to traditional carrier shipping and in-store shopping.
+Whenever a client orders something from your online shop, you can personally deliver it to their home.
+It is a thoughtful way to sell to concerned customers and is an alternative to traditional carrier shipping and in-store shopping.

 Shopify data also shows that when independent retailers offer local delivery and pick up, online shoppers spend 23 percent more and have a 25 percent larger cart size.